ahb108/rcarbon/README.md

 devtools::install_github('ahb108/rcarbon')
 ```
 ### Citation
-To cite _rcarbon_ in pubblications use:
+To cite _rcarbon_ in publications use:

 Crema, E.R., Bevan, A. 2021 [Inference from Large Sets of Radiocarbon Dates: Software and Methods](https://doi.org/10.1017/RDC.2020.95) Radiocarbon 63(1),23-39  doi:10.1017/RDC.2020.95